jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Full-Time Position Pipeline
 Sometimes an internship is a three-month long interview.
-Many interns were given full-time offers upon graduation, but this isn't always the case.
+Many interns are given full-time offers upon graduation, but this isn't always the case.

 If you are interested in a full-time offer, make that known professionally toward the end of the internship.
 Do not assume they know.